Medical ICU Rotation

 Airway Simulation Training

-A dedicated out-of-operating-room airway management workshop is conducted at the beginning of the fellowship and every two years thereafter.
+A dedicated out-of-operating-room airway management workshop is conducted at the beginning of the fellowship.
 This training is required and sponsored by the DVAMC and includes didactics and hands-on training on a high-fidelity simulator.